closecrowd/apyshell/README.md

-    -i, --initscript    A script to execute before the specified script -b, --basedir       Base directory for scripts (use , for multiple paths) -e, --extensiondir  Base directory for extensions (use , for multiple paths) -p, --pidfile       A file with the shell's current PID -g, --global        All script variables are global -v, --verbose       Debug output
+    -i, --initscript    A script to execute before the specified script -b, --basedir       Base directory for scripts (use , for multiple paths) -e, --extensiondir  Base directory for extensions (use , for multiple paths) -o, --extensionopts A list of options key:value pairs to pass to extensions -p, --pidfile       A file with the shell's current PID -g, --global        All script variables are global -v, --verbose       Debug output